 Individualized Pace of Learning

-One of the many robust features of Montessori education is that it insists on being devoted to the individual needs of all children and fulfilling their uniqueness.
+One of the many features of Montessori education is that it insists on being devoted to the individual needs of all children and fulfilling their uniqueness.

 Contrary to the conventional methods of teaching, where the curriculum and schedules are laid out clearly by the teachers, the Montessori teachers evaluate each child’s progress and readiness level to provide personalized lessons and materials.